nashape/docs/rebuild.md

 followed.
 This will ensure only features truly required by the end user will be built.

-Another benefit will be involving all of the Perx team in the rebuild – the team members become both the consumers of the admin interface and the product owners (the product owner decides the priorities for each sprint).
+Another benefit will be involving all of the XXXX team in the rebuild – the team members become both the consumers of the admin interface and the product owners (the product owner decides the priorities for each sprint).